Security Through Education

 Dumpster Divers

 Dumpster divers are diverse people.
 There are those searching for food or clothing.
 Others are looking for information to commit identity theft.
 Security professionals practice dumpster diving as part of their security services.
-This article we found on about.com regarding identity theft, explains some of the dangers of people sifting through company trash.
+This article we found at About.com explains some of the dangers of people sifting through company trash.

 Legality